martincostello/blog/source/2024-09-23-continuous-benchmarks-on-a-budget.html.md

 - Pull requests from forks and from Dependabot do not have access to secrets - this means the data cannot be pushed to the other repository;
 - I don't want to tie-up a lot of my GitHub Actions capacity running the benchmarks for all PRs given that most pull requests are unlikely to change the performance characteristics of the code;
-- If a regression is detected post-merge, I can easily investigate the cause after-the-fact and either fix-forward or revert the change.
+- If a regression is detected post-merge ([like this][regression-comment]), I can easily investigate the cause after-the-fact and either fix-forward or revert the change.

 The only requirement over basic BenchmarkDotNet usage is that the benchmarks need to be run with the `--exporters json` option to generate the benchmark results in JSON format.
 This is for the action to use to generate the summarised data for the dashboard.